Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

 - ssh_username: The username to use for SSH access to the instance.

 >>Note: in this case "ec2-user" is used because we are using Amazon Linux as our base image.
-If you can the base image, the ssh_username will change
+If you change the base image, the ssh_username will change.

 4. **Build Block:**